ory/docs/docs/kratos/concepts/email-sms.md

 ---
 id: email-sms
-title: Notifications via E-Mail and SMS
+title: Out-of-band communication via E-Mail and SMS
 ---

 ORY Kratos sends out-of-band messages via SMS or E-Mail.
 These messages are required for several use cases:

 - Sending an account activation email
 - Verifying an E-Mail Address or Mobile Phone Number via SMS
+- Preventing Account Enumeration Attacks
-- Sending a 2FA SMS
+- Sending a 2FA Codes
 - ...

 ## Sending E-Mails via SMTP

-To get ORY Kratos running, you must set up an SMTP server.
+To get E-Mail delivery running with ORY Kratos, you must set up an SMTP server.
 This can be done in the configuration file using an absolute URL with the `smtp` schema:

 ```yaml
 courier: